deathaplenty/Auramance/src/collections/_attributes/body.md

 - [Save Vs Toxin]({{ site.baseurl }}{% link _checks/saveVsToxin.md %})

-### What you get per point of body
+### What you get per point of Body
 - 6 kilograms of carry weight, including equipment
 - 2 meters of throwing distance
-- 2 meters movement distance per action
+- 1 meter movement distance per action

 ### What you get per two points of Body